nic547/TauStellwerk/README.md

 # TauStellwerk
-A collection of Software cantered around "Teppichbahning" ("Carpet Railroading"), temporary model railways with changing layouts, users, devices and trains.
+A collection of Software cantered around "Teppichbahning" ("Carpet Railroading"), temporary model railways with changing layouts, users, devices and trains with little automation.
 The end-goal is a simple user interface, fast setup, solid handling of multiple users and supporting most platforms.
-No support for automatization or feedback modules is planned at this point in time.
+Currently the project consists of a server application with a included web-based client as well as a sperate desktop client, all based on .NET.

+If you have any questions, feedback or any other comments, feel free to open a issue or pm me(nic547#2614) on discord.

 ![Screenshot of the web app](DesktopWebappScreenshot.png)

 ## Current State
 The software is still in a very experimental state.
-If you're interested in using this project, you should understand that things will break.
 Currently only the ESU Command Station (ECoS) is supported.

-## Important Notes
-- This is just a hobbyist's project.
-I guarantee absolutely nothing.
-- Restrict network access to the server.
-Do not use a public Wi-Fi and do not make the server accessible from the internet.
+If you're interested in using this project, you should understand that things might break.

 ## Overview

-Currently only the "ESU Command Station" (ECoS) is supported.
-Support for other Command Stations is blocked by a lack of Hardware.
+Currently the whole project is based on the .NET 6 Release Candidate.
+No ready-to-use builds of the project are provided yet.

+#### MacOS/iOS
+Using the cross-platform .NET software framework does mean that the TauStellwerk-Software should run on MacOS/iOS.
+Unfortunately  I do not have access to either OS, so I cannot support either OS.

 ### Webserver
-The Webserver runs on .NET, currently Version 5.0.
-It should be able to run on Windows, GNU/Linux and MacOS and supports both x86 and ARM processors.
-The TauStellwerk server uses a SQLite-database to keep it's data.

-There's no user authentication, as managing user accounts does not align with the goals of this project.
-Instead Users can freely chose a username and access control should happen on a network level.
+Core of the TauStellwerk software is the TauStellwerk.Server component.
+It handles communication between the CommandStation and the clients.
+Can, for example, be run on a Raspberry Pi.

+For the sake of simplicity, there are no "accounts".
+Any user can choose whatever username he desires.
+Access control has be done by restricting access to the server.

-For the optional image processing the server relies on the ImageMagick suite.
+For the optional image processing the server relies on the ImageMagick application.
 It is not included and should be installed separately if desired.
-Both IMv6 and IMv7 are supported, as many Linux distributions still only provide the older version in their repos.
+Both IMv6 and IMv7 are supported.

 ### Webapp
-The Webapp is a Blazor WebAssembly Application.
-It's best regarded as a "lite" version of the fully featured "native" applications.
+The Webapp is based on Blazor WebAssembly and should run on any recent version of the commonly used Browsers.
+Generally the application is tested with current versions of Chrome, Firefox and Edge.
+It's expected that the webapp will not necessarily have feature-parity with the dedicated applications and be more of a "lite" version.

+### Desktop Application
+Uses .NET and AvaloniaUI.
+Connects to the TauStellwerk.Server.
+Tested on Linux and Windows.

+### Mobile App
+Not started yet.
+Should be using .NET MAUI.
+Currently waiting until we get closer to the release of MAUI.

 ## Licences
-- Unless noted otherwise, this project is licensed under the GNU GPLv3, see [here](/LICENSE) for more details.
+Unless noted otherwise, this project is licensed under the GNU GPLv3, see [here](/LICENSE) for more details.

-## Next steps:
+## Contributing
-- Mobile App using MAUI (depends on the Release of .NET 6)
-- Switches
+All contributions are welcome.
+As I'm currently the sole user and developer, documentation isn't a huge focus for me, so feel free approach me with any potential questions.